Subscribe Now: 1 Full Year for Only $14.95!

 The natural-habitat zoological exhibits in The Oasis are representative of those throughout the park.
 Although extraordinarily lush and beautiful, the exhibits are primarily designed for the comfort and well-being of the animals.
 A sign identifies the animal(s) in each exhibit, but there’s no guarantee that the animals will be immediately visible.
 Because most habitats are large and provide ample terrain for the occupants to hide, you must linger and concentrate, looking for small movements in the vegetation.
 When you do spot the animal, you may make out only a shadowy figure, or perhaps only a leg or a tail.

-The Oasis is a place to linger and appreciate, and although this is exactly what the designers intended, it will be largely lost on Disney-conditioned guests who blitz through at warp speed to queue up for the big attractions.
-If you are a blitzer in the morning, plan to spend some time in The Oasis on your way out of the park.
+The Oasis is a place to savor and appreciate, but it will be largely lost on Disney-conditioned guests who blitz through at warp speed to queue up for the big attractions.
+If you’re a blitzer in the morning, plan to spend some time in The Oasis on your way out of the park.
 The Oasis usually closes 30–60 minutes after the rest of the park.